Sacred Cenote: Human sacrifice

 Certain cenotes contain a large number of human remains, including both males and females, and young children/infants.
 Evidence from Maya mythology suggests that many young victims (most aged 6 to 12) were male (de Anda, 2007).
 While the classical images of a female Maya sacrifice being flung alive to drown in a cenote are pervasive, de Anda's (2007) writings on the subject suggest that most sacrificial victims — juveniles who were either purchased or captured while their parents were working in the fields, warriors captured in battle, or elites captured during conflicts with neighboring clans — were usually (though not always) killed prior to being thrown into the cenote, and in many cases, dozens of miles from the cenotes in which their bodies were eventually deposited.
 Only a certain set of cenotes were used in this way, while others were reserved for domestic purposes (de Anda 2007).
 This suggests that Maya religious officiants believed that only certain cenotes led to the underworld, and sacrifices placed in others would serve no purpose.
 It also suggests that the status of the victim as alive or dead was unimportant.
 The occasional appearance of human remains in non-sacrificial cenotes can be attributed to rare errors in judgement on the part of the shaman.
 The actual pattern by which a particular victim's remains became interred in which cenotes remains a point of conjecture.

 The Franciscan leader Diego de Landa reported that he witnessed live sacrifices being thrown into the cenote at Chichén Itzá.
-However, his account does not indicate the regularity of this behavior.
+However, his account does not indicate the regularity of this practice.